-These Christmas wreath decorated chocolate cookies are equally suitable as gifts or to hang as Christmas tree cookies.
+These Christmas wreath cookies are equally suitable as gifts or to hang on the Christmas tree.

 After finishing a run of more complicated iced cookies in various colour ways for the book it was something of a relief to sit and pipe holly leaves on these Christmas tree cookies and only needing 2 colours in 3 piping bags to get the job done.
 Some of the book photo shoots had needed as many as 28 types of icing.
 Phew!